SM U-2 (Germany): Design

 As the German navy realized it was lagging behind in submarine development, U-2 was ordered from Kaiserliche Werft Danzig (KWD) on 4 March 1906, even before the previous U-boat U-1 had begun her trials.
 The KWD had no experience at all in building submarines, all U-boats so far had been built at the Germaniawerft.
 But the head of the submarine development department at the KWD, Raimundo Lorenzo de Equevilley Montjustín, the designer of the previous U-1, was a foreigner and the German Navy was reluctant to share the design of U-2 with him.

-U-2 featured a lot of improvements over U-1: with a larger hull there was place for more powerfull Daimler engines and the armament was increased from one 45 cm bow torpedo tube to two bow and two stern 45 cm torpedo tubes, armed with six C/03 torpedoes.
+U-2 featured a lot of improvements over U-1: with a larger hull there was place for more powerful Daimler engines and the armament was increased from one 45 cm bow torpedo tube to two bow and two stern 45 cm torpedo tubes, armed with six C/03 torpedoes.
 Apart from the two periscopes in the conning tower, a third periscope was installed in the control room. the control room was now placed beneath the conning tower.
 The speed of the U-boat was not controlled anymore by variable-pitch propellers but by the electrical engine which was split into three parts, one mounted after and the other two together before the kerosine engine, on the same shaft.
 Only when cruising the kerosine engines were directly coupled with the shafts.
 When manoeuvring, the kerosine engines were driving the double electrical engines.
 The peat isolated batteries of U-1 were replaced with a new type of large surface batteries.
 On U-1 the external diving tanks were not large enough so that some of the internal trim and compensating tanks had to be used as diving tanks, but on U-2 all diving tanks were external.

 The inexperience with submarine construction led to many delays, but the main reason for taking nearly two years before her launching on 18 June 1908, was the failure of the planned surface propulsion plant.
-The Daimler engines were not available and reliable before 1910 and finally the same, less powerfull, Körting engines as on U-1 were installed, which reduced surface speed to 10.5 kn.
+The Daimler engines were not available and reliable before 1910 and finally the same, less powerful, Körting engines as on U-1 were installed, which reduced surface speed to 10.5 kn.